Skip to main content

 • Example: "What chicken dishes are served at Restaurant: Mesita?"

-• In this case, we only want the LLM to use the menu document from the Restaurant: Mesita.
-We do not want it to use information from any other menu.
+• In this case, you only want the LLM to use the menu document from Restaurant: Mesita.
+Information from any other menu should not be used.

 2. Aggregating Questions: Questions that aggregate information across multiple documents.

-• In this case, Enterprise h2oGPTe must combine information that it learns from the menus into a single response.
-It is not comparing the menus, but instead simply finding examples of healthy chicken dishes across them.
+• In this case, Enterprise h2oGPTe must combine information from the various menus into a single response.
+It is not comparing the menus but rather finding examples of healthy chicken dishes across them.

 3. Compare/Contrast Questions: Questions that compare or contrast information from multiple documents.